andytudhope/meme-ception/README.md

 ![I Dreamed a dream](dream-team.png)

 MemeFrames are permaweb pages with a DAO _inside_.
-Once you launch a MemeFrame, anyone can deposit testnet $CRED to mint the DAOs native token until the cap is reached (1,000 $CRED by default).
-After minting, token holders can vote to change the contents of their permaweb page.
-Add an ARNS name to it and you have a community controlled site/app.

-The MemeFrame's DAO also retains the treasury of $CRED tokens used in minting.
-Token holders can vote to use (and grow) these however they like.
+It's kinda like Intel, except much cooler.

 ## Meme-ception